Something kind that someone did for you - Cue Card # 630

-I was in Penang island in Malaysia last year with my wife and my four years old daughter on our holiday.
-As soon as we arrived on the island from the Muscat International Airport, we realised that the island was getting ready for the Chinese New Year and due to this, it was packed with the tourists.
-We hired a taxi and the driver was a local resident who introduced himself as Khalif Ashraf and he was in his mid-thirties.
+I was in Penang island in Malaysia last year on holiday with my wife and my four years old daughter.
+As soon as we arrived on the island from the Muscat International Airport, we realised that the island was getting ready for the Chinese New Year.
+Due to this, it was packed with tourists.
+We hired a taxi, and the driver was a local resident who introduced himself as Khalif Ashraf.
+He was in his mid-thirties.
 We realised his friendly attitude as soon as we got in his car.
 It was already 10.00 pm and my daughter and wife were very tired.
 I had a list of a few hotels to stay in and told the driver to take us to these hotels.
 Unfortunately, none of the hotels had any room they could offer us.
 Things were getting disordered and we were hoping to get a room by any mean.

 Mr Ashraf, our taxi driver, understood our dilemma and offered to take us to a few hotels he knew personally.
 Initially, I was confused as my previous experience taught me that taxi drivers often get commissions by bringing guests to below-standard hotels which charge a hefty amount.
 However, I agreed to his proposition and he did a remarkable job by finding a nice hotel for us at a comparatively cheaper price.
 I was taken aback when he told the hotel manager to give us a 20% discount for which he used one of his identification cards.
 It was completely unexpected and so kind an act that I will never forget it.

 I felt more perplexed when he denied taking the taxi rent for the extra distance he drove us to this hotel.
 It was a great example of kindness and empathy.
 He even called me the next day and met us with a few gifts for my daughter.
-This event was an acute reminder for me to trust humanity.
+This event was an acute reminder for me to trust humanity all the time.

 Model Answer 2:

 Getting stranded in the middle of a night out of nowhere is certainly not a good feeling when you are alone.
-But, that’s exactly what happened to me about a couple of years ago when I was coming back to my home in my old 4-door sedan car on a late evening after finishing some important works at my company factory.
-The factory was about a 2-hour drive from my home which I needed to visit at least once in a month or so.
-But, on that day, when I decided to hit the road after finishing my work, it was already 10:00 pm.
+But, that’s exactly what happened to me about a couple of years ago when I was coming back to my home on a late evening after finishing some important works at my company factory.
+On that day, when I decided to hit the road after finishing my work, it was already 10:00 pm.

-Introducing himself as Mr. Raymond, he was kind enough to ask me whether I needed him to help me fix my car, or I needed him to give me a ride.
+Introducing himself as Mr Raymond, he was kind enough to ask me whether I needed him to help fix my car or give me a ride.
 I requested him to rather give me a ride after explaining to him about my dead car engine.
 He gladly obliged.
-Not knowing where he was from, or what kind of person he really was (I guess, it was the fear of “unknown”), I decided to accept his help, leaving my car on the road by itself for it to be “towed” later on.
-Anyway, as if he could read what was really going in my mind, he decided to ease my tension by providing me a bit more details about him and his family.
-When we arrived at my home, it was about 1:00 am at night.
-I offered Raymond to spend the rest of the night at my place, as it was really late for anybody to go out, but he declined.
+Not knowing where he was from, or what kind of person he was (I guess, it was the fear of “unknown”), I decided to accept his help.
+Anyway, as if he could read what was going in my mind, he decided to ease my tension by providing me with a bit more details about him and his family.
+When we arrived at my home, it was about 1:00 at night.